gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 or, if reported, is certainly not very interesting^[There are some social science models where the model is fit with the mean subtracted from each predictor so all have mean 0 and the precision of the y-intercept is interesting.
-But even in these models, the test for the y-intercept being 0 is rarely of interest.].
+In some cases both the response and predictor variables are "standardized" to have means of 0 and standard deviations of 1.
+The interpretations of coefficients then relates to changes in standard deviations around the means.
+These coefficients are called "standardized betas". \index{standardized betas} But even in these models where the $x$-values of 0 are of interest, the test for the y-intercept being 0 is rarely of interest.].
 \index{@$y$-intercept interpretation!MLR}
 But we should at least go through the motions on this